giovannianguiano1/DH110-F22-Gio/assignment05/README.md

   From the above findings, I created two personas:
   * Jordan Green, a Poltical Science major with a newfound interest in biodiversity conservation and an eagerness to meet likeminded peers.
-  * Aileen Woodley, a vocal environemntalist who has just moved to a new city and looking to find new community and share things with friends and family.
+  * Aileen Woodley, a vocal environmentalist who has just moved to a new city and looking to find new community and share things with friends and family.

   Find these personas [here](https://github.com/giovannianguiano1/DH110-F22-Gio/tree/main/assignment04)